2008 Isle of Anglesey County Council election

-The 2008 Isle of Anglesey County Council election took place on Thursday 1 May 2008 to elect members of the Isle of Anglesey County Council in Wales.
+An election was held on Thursday 1 May 2008 to elect members of the Isle of Anglesey County Council in Wales.
 This was the same day as other United Kingdom local elections.
 The previous full council election was on 10 June 2004 and the next full council election was held on 2 May 2013.

 Election result

 Forty county councillors were elected from forty electoral wards (by the 2013 election this had been reduced to 30 councillors and eleven electoral divisions).
 Seven seats had no election because there were no opposing candidates (this was a reduction in comparison with 2004, when 14 seats were uncontested).